trakas/trakas-docs/docs/overview/introduction.md

 We create basic snippets as we do in our projects.
 When become a good foundation, then we will have something bigger with it.

 :::tip Any ideas?
-If you have **any ideas or improvement for implementations**, pull requests will be welcomed.
+If you have **any ideas or improvement**, pull requests will be welcomed.
 When you've ever seen something you have to write it over and over again.
 Just tell us, then you have to write it only one time 😉
 :::